Have questions? We're here.

 Day 12: Makira

-Makira is the most easterly of the main islands in the Solomon’s archipelago.
-This morning we anchor in the calm waters of Star Harbor.
-Join the naturalists for a Zodiac exploration of the abundant mangrove forests that line the shores, and take a short walk to Makira’s south coast where the villagers live much as they have for millennia.
-We spend time with the locals, who share with us their traditional song and dance.
-If we are lucky, the local boys might be surfing on their hand-carved palm wood boards.
+Makira is the most easterly of the main islands in the Solomon Islands archipelago.
+This morning, the calm waters of Star Harbour welcome an anchorage.
+Join naturalists for a Zodiac exploration of the abundant mangrove forests lining the shores, followed by a short walk to Makira’s south coast, where villagers live much as they have for millennia.
+Spend time with locals, who share their traditional song and dance.
+If lucky, the local boys may be surfing on hand-carved palm wood boards.

-Nendö is the largest of the Santa Cruz Islands, which lie to the south-east of the Solomon Islands.
-The Spanish navigator Álvaro de Mendaña de Neira unsuccessfully attempted to establish a colony in 1595.
-Biologically these islands share more in common with Vanuatu.
-It is also the home of red feather money, sourced from the Scarlet Honeyeater.
-Watch the manufacture of red feather money, and join the locals in dances which reverberate through the ages.
+Nendo, the largest of the Santa Cruz Islands, lies to the southeast of the Solomon Islands.
+The Spanish navigator Alvaro de Mendaña de Neira unsuccessfully attempted to establish a colony in 1595.
+Biologically, these islands share more in common with Vanuatu.
+This location is also home to red feather money, sourced from the Scarlet Honeyeater.
+Witness the manufacture of red feather money and join the locals in dances that reverberate through the ages.

 Day 15: Espiritu Santo

-Today we explore Vanuatu’s largest Island, Santo; location of James Michener’s Tales of the South Pacific.
-Indulge in a swim in the crystalline waters of Champagne Beach with its famed powdery white sand.
-This afternoon we will enjoy Zodiac cruises to the iconic blue holes of Santo.
-For those with an interest in the history of the island, there is a visit to Lugainville and Million Dollar Point.
+Today, explore Vanuatu’s largest island, Santo, the location of James Michener’s Tales of the South Pacific.
+Indulge in a swim in the crystalline waters of Champagne Beach, known for its famed powdery white sand.
+This afternoon, enjoy Zodiac cruises to the iconic blue holes of Santo.
+For those interested in the island's history, a visit to Luganville and Million Dollar Point is available.

 Day 16: Ambrym

-Today we will visit Ambrym, renowned as the island of volcanoes and magic throughout Vanuatu.
-We plan to head ashore at Ranon on the northern coast where the traditional Rom dance is still practized and custom carving is alive and well.
-A walk through the forest brings us to the ‘arena’ where masked dancers emerge from the forest.
-The forests of Ambrym offer some excellent walks to go in search of the local birds and plants, accompanied by our naturalists.
-This afternoon enjoy a final snorkel excursion.
+Today, visit Ambrym, renowned as the island of volcanoes and magic throughout Vanuatu.
+Head ashore at Ranon on the northern coast, where the traditional Rom dance is still practiced and custom carving thrives.
+A walk through the forest leads to the ‘arena’ where masked dancers emerge.
+The forests of Ambrym offer excellent walks to search for local birds and plants, accompanied by naturalists.
+This afternoon, enjoy a final snorkel excursion.

 Day 17: Port Vila, Vanuatu | Disembark